 Photos by Kelli McGrane, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on February 1, 2016.
-Last updated: December 14, 2021 at 14:07 pm.
+Last updated on July 12, 2020.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.